arcus/r102/README.md

-This is the GitHub repository for the workshop series called R 102: MasteRing Fundamentals in R, given at the Children's Hospital of Philadelphia (CHOP) by Arcus Education and the CHOP R User Group.
+This is the GitHub repository for the workshop series called **R 102: MasteRing Fundamentals in R**, given at the Children's Hospital of Philadelphia (CHOP) by Arcus Education and the CHOP R User Group.

 This repository contains the files you need to be able to complete the exercises in each of the workshop sessions.
 Exercises for you to complete are in the [exercises](exercises) folder, and working solutions files are found in [solutions](solutions).

 ## About this workshop series

+Welcome to R102!
 This series is aimed at people who have had a little exposure to the R programming language before, but are still beginners.
 If you've attended a previous [Intro to R for Clinical Data Workshop](https://arcus.github.io/intro-to-r-for-clinical-data/), for example, then these workshops will hopefully be the perfect next step!